Create a Website Account - Manage notification subscriptions, save form progress and more.

 Deferred Disposition is a type of probation that can dismiss your citation if you meet certain criteria.
-You will be on probation for up to 60 days, depending on the kind of violation.
+You will be placed on probation for a period of up to 120 days.

-When you successfully complete deferred disposition, there is no final conviction and the complaint may not be used against you for any purpose.
+When you successfully complete deferred disposition, there is no final conviction.
+The complaint may not be used against you for any purpose.
 A conviction will not be reported.

 You must answer the following questions to determine if you qualify for deferred disposition: